Joe Gilliam: Professional career

-Gilliam was selected by the Pittsburgh Steelers in the 11th round of the 1972 NFL Draft, the 273rd overall pick.
-His first NFL game came on November 5, 1972 when he came on in relief of Terry Bradshaw in a blowout win over the Cincinnati Bengals with Pittsburgh's regular backup quarterback Terry Hanratty injured.
+Gilliam was selected by the Pittsburgh Steelers in the 11th round of the 1972 NFL draft, the 273rd overall pick.
+His first NFL game came on November 5, 1972, when he came on in relief of Terry Bradshaw in a blowout win over the Cincinnati Bengals with Pittsburgh's regular backup quarterback Terry Hanratty injured.
 He made his first regular season start on Monday Night Football, during a week 12 game against the Miami Dolphins on December 3, 1973.
-(The game was a disaster for Gilliam: he threw just seven passes, all incomplete and three intercepted by Dick Anderson, including one for a Miami touchdown.)
+The game was a disaster for Gilliam: he threw just seven passes, all incomplete and three intercepted by Dick Anderson, including one for a Miami touchdown.
 Prior to the 1974 regular season, Steelers head coach Chuck Noll stated that the starting quarterback position was "wide open" among Terry Bradshaw, Gilliam, and Terry Hanratty.
 Gilliam outperformed the other two in the 1974 pre-season and Noll named Gilliam the starting quarterback, the first African American quarterback to start a season opener after the AFL–NFL merger in 1970.
 After a 30–0 win in the season opener over Baltimore, he was featured on the cover of Sports Illustrated.
 Although he was 4-1-1 in the first six games, he was benched in late October for his lackluster performance and ignoring team rules and game plans.
 In particular, Gilliam ran afoul of Chuck Noll for his excessive number of pass plays.
 During the Week 2 game against Denver Broncos, he threw a record 50 passes and almost totally ignored the run game, leading to a 35–35 tie.
-In Week 3, Gilliam delivered a terrible performance with only 8 completed passes in 31 attempts and 2 interceptions, leading to the Steelers suffering the humiliation of a home shutout by arch-rival Oakland Raiders.
+In Week 3, Gilliam delivered a terrible performance with only 8 completed passes in 31 attempts and 2 interceptions, leading to the Steelers suffering the humiliation of a home shutout by archrival Oakland Raiders.
 After fans began demanding Terry Bradshaw's return, Gilliam was benched.
 He also received numerous death threats, some of them racially charged.
 Bradshaw returned as the starter on Monday night in week 7 and led the team to a win in Super Bowl IX, the first of four Super Bowl championships with him at the helm of the offense.
 "He gave me my job back," Bradshaw told sportscaster James Brown on a February 2000 edition of Real Sports with Bryant Gumbel on HBO.
-"It's not like I beat him out."
 He spent most of the 1975 season as the backup quarterback to Bradshaw but was demoted to 3rd string quarterback behind Hanratty after a poor performance at the end of the season against the Los Angeles Rams and missing some team meetings.
 The 1975 season was his last on an NFL roster, as the team repeated as champions in Super Bowl X.